kindtek/devels-playground/README.md

 ## Why you should care about the devel

-### [Having root powers can be dangerous.](https://www.quora.com/What-is-the-power-of-sudo-in-Linux) When logged in as the `dvl`, you have unlimited power and freedom... but only in `/hel`.
-Since the devel does not have sudo powers, the ability for you to accidentally corrupt your system while logged into that account are nearly nonexistant.
-When you need to make changes to your system and are listening to the angel on your shoulder, you can **s**witch **u**sers to `agl` (no password required - just type `su agl`).
-Any consequential changes you make will need to be always prefaced by `sudo` and even inconsequential changes in `/hel` will require sudo so your incentive is to remain logged in as the `dvl` as much as possible
+### [Having root privileges can be dangerous.](https://www.quora.com/What-is-the-power-of-sudo-in-Linux) When logged in as the `dvl` user, you have unlimited power and freedom... but only in `/hel` - its home directory.
+Since the devel is not a member of the sudo group, the ability for you to accidentally corrupt your system while logged into that account are nonexistant without first modifying the system and/or file permissions from another account.
+The `agl` user is the default user and its home directory is in `/hal`.
+Use it for everyday usage or whenever you are listening to the angel on your shoulder and need to make changes to your system with sudo.
+For when you are feeling devel-ish, go to `/hel` (ie: `cd /hel`) and switch to the dvl user (`su dvl`).
+No passwords are required are enabled by default for any user (including root so be careful).
+To add password to an account, log into the account and run the  `passwd` command
 ---

 ## dvl details